MEDIC: Zero-shot Music Editing with Disentangled Inversion Control: Introduction

 \section{Introduction}

-Advancements in text-guided diffusion models~\citep{song2020denoising,song2020improved,peebles2023scalable} have markedly enhanced audio generation, leveraging their impressive capability for realistic and varied outputs.
-These models~\citep{liu2023audioldm2,huang2023makeanaudio,liu2024audiolcm} provide the foundation for prompt-based audio editing, offering new opportunities to modify audio landscapes in response to specific textual prompts.
-Early audio editing strategies rely on training models from scratch or test-time optimization, both of which are hampered by intensive computational demands.
-Recent advances~\citep{manor2024zero,zhang2024musicmagus} in zero-shot audio editing have been made through DDIM~\citep{song2020denoising} and DDPM~\citep{ho2020denoising} inversion techniques, but challenges remain.
+Text-guided diffusion models~\citep{song2020denoising,song2020improved,peebles2023scalable} have made great progress in audio generation~\citep{evans2024fast,evans2024long}, leveraging their impressive capability of generating realistic and varied outputs.
+These models~\citep{liu2023audioldm2,huang2023makeanaudio,liu2024audiolcm} provide the foundation for prompt-based music editing, offering new opportunities to modify audio landscapes for specific \textit{text prompts}.
+Early music editing strategies rely on training models from scratch~\citep{copet2023simple,agostinelli2023musiclm} or test-time optimization~\citep{paissan2023audio,plitsis2024investigating}, hence they are hampered by intensive computational demands.
+Recent works~\citep{manor2024zero,zhang2024musicmagus} have advanced zero-shot music editing through Denoising Diffusion Implicit Models (DDIM)~\citep{song2020denoising} and Denoising Diffusion Probabilistic Models (DDPM)~\citep{ho2020denoising} inversion techniques, but challenges remain.

-Key among these challenges is maintaining editing fidelity - ensuring that the model's output matches the given instructions - and preserving essential content, a hallmark of effective audio editing that targets only necessary changes.
-Balancing these objectives involves a careful exchange of information between the source and target branch in diffusion processes, with existing inversion methods like DDIM proving suboptimal for conditional diffusions~\citep{mokady2023null}.
-Enhanced versions of edit-friendly DDPM inversion~\citep{hubermanspiegelglas2024edit} make strides in preservation by imprinting the source onto the noise space, yet at the expense of reduced modification capabilities due to noise reduction.
+There are two objectives for music editing, that is, \textbf{edit fidelity} - ensuring the editing aligns with the provided instructions - and \textbf{essential content preservation} - maintaining specified musical properties from the source prompt while modifying only designated attributes.
+For instance, when transforming a melancholic piano composition into an electric guitar arrangement, edit fidelity demands accurate instrument substitution while essential content preservation ensures sustained emotional resonance through retained tempo and recurring minor chord sequences.
+Balancing these two objectives poses a great challenge since it involves a careful exchange of information between the source and target branch in diffusion processes; however, existing inversion methods such as DDIM prove sub-optimal for conditional diffusion models to address this challenge~\citep{mokady2023null}.
+Enhanced versions of edit-friendly DDPM inversion~\citep{hubermanspiegelglas2024edit} make strides in content preservation by imprinting the source onto the noise space.
+However, this method comes at the expense of reduced modification capabilities due to noise reduction.